QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 * :code:`-mem` or :code:`--memory` specifies the allocated memory in GB
 * :code:`-p` or :code:`--processors` specifies the allocated number of CPU cores

-The Psi4 input file is written to 'tnt.in'.
+The Psi4 input file is written to :code:'tnt.in'.
 Because the '.in' extension was used, it's assumed that we want the file in Psi4 format.
 Gaussian format is assumed when '.com' is used, and ORCA is assumed when '.inp' is used.
-The contents of 'tnt.in' are:
+The contents of :code:'tnt.in' are:

 .. code-block:: python